Tooth Loss Statistics

 How Many People Suffer from Tooth Loss?

-According to the American College of Prosthodontists (ACP), approximately 178 people in this country are missing at least one tooth.
+According to the American College of Prosthodontists (ACP), approximately 178 million people in the US are missing at least one tooth.
 There are an estimated 40 million Americans who are missing all of their teeth.

 Leading Causes of Tooth Loss